St Andrews Golf Club: Membership

 Membership of the club has grown over the years from 11 at its foundation in 1843, to 535 in 1927, 1,013 in 1947 and to over 2,000 members in 1998.

 Honorary members

 Bobby Jones became an honorary member in 1958.
 He was a winner of 13 major golf championships and the only man to have won the Grand Slam, winning the U.S. Open, U.S. Amateur, the British Open, and the British Amateur Championship all in the same year of 1930.

 Jack Nicklaus became an honorary member during the 1978 Open Championship whilst he was still halfway through the event at St Andrews.
 He is the winner of 18 major golf championships, including 3 Open titles, 4 U.S. Open titles, 6 Masters titles, and 5 U.S. PGA Championship titles.

 Sir Michael Bonallack became an honorary member in 1990 having won The Amateur Championship on fives occasions and Paul Lawrie became an Honorary member on 6 October 1999 having won the Open Championship in the same year at Carnoustie Golf Links.

-Name of the club

-During its existence there have been slight differences in the club's name: